Geeksltd/Zebble.AppLinks/README.md

 </plist>
 ```

-After that configuration, you can use “OnAppLinkReceived” event like Android platform.
+After that configuration, you can use ï¿½OnAppLinkReceivedï¿½ event like Android platform.

 #### UWP: